ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-While it is possible for the AS to return an approved [grant response](#response) with all the client instance's requested information (including [access tokens](#response-token) and [direct user information](#response-subject)) immediately, it's more common that the AS and the client instance will need to communicate several times over the lifetime of a grant request, especially while it is in the _pending_ state.
+While it is possible for the AS to return an approved [grant response](#response) with all the client instance's requested information (including [access tokens](#response-token) and [subject information](#response-subject)) immediately, it's more common that the AS will place the grant request into the _pending_ state and require communication with the client instance several times over the lifetime of a grant request.
 This is often part of facilitating [interaction](#authorization), but it could also be used to allow the AS and client instance to continue negotiating the parameters of the [original grant request](#request) through modification of the request.